MJWunderlich/log4web/README.md

-# Log4JS
+# Log4JS2

-##### Log4JS is a logging library for JavaScript inspired by the excellent Log4J library.
+##### Log4JS2 is a logging library for JavaScript inspired by the excellent Log4J library.

-Log4JS is a logging library for JavaScript inspired by the excellent Log4J library.
+__Loggers__

-As many loggers as necessary can be setup, each categorized by domain.
-Domains use dot-notation so that hierarchies can be formed.
+Loggers are collections of Adapters, registered using a domain name (string) that uses dot-notation so that hierarchies can be formed.
+As many loggers as necessary can be setup, each with it's own set of adapters and properties.
 In the application, simply request a logger by domain name, and a direct match OR a direct ancestor of that domain will be utilized.

+__Adapters__

 Adapters do the actual logging, and as many Adapters as necessary can be added to each logger.
-There are adapters to output logs to the console, the DOM, AJAX, and others can be written and plugged in.
+There are adapters to output logs to the console, the DOM, AJAX, and others are being implemented.

-Copyright (c) 2015 Mario J. Wunderlich
-Released under the MIT license
+In fact, you can write your own custom Adapters and plug them in!

+__Layouts__ _(coming soon)_

+Layouts tell Adapters how to format their output.
+Whether outputting HTML to the DOM, or text messages to the Console, or JSON objects to AJAX endpoints -- layouts will permit the total customization of messages.

 ### A Logger to output to Console

 The following logger will only output to console.